U.S. Olympic short track speed skating trials preview, broadcast schedule

-The U.S. Olympic short track speed skating trials will produce seven Olympians, live on NBC Sports and Peacock this weekend at the Utah Olympic Oval outside Salt Lake City.
+The U.S. Olympic short track speed skating trials will produce seven Olympians, live on NBC Sports, NBCOlympics.com Peacock this weekend at the Utah Olympic Oval outside Salt Lake City.

 The U.S. qualified spots for five women and two men at the Beijing Winter Games.